aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Targetting/GetRandomAvaliablePlayer.md

 ## Parameters

-- `nullable`: ???
-There is an overload without this that behaves the same as if false was sent
+- `nullable`: If true, this will use an alternative targetting scheme that may return -1 meaning to not target anyone.
+There is an overload without this that behaves the same as if false was sent.
+NOTE: The true version has broken logic, see the section below for details.

 ## Procedure
 The logic depends on nullable's value